3/4 Joint Degree Program

 printer

-Electronic application should be submitted via the SUNY Optometry website.
-(Found below)
+The electronic application must be submitted through the SUNY Optometry website.

-Accepted contracts should be submitted by the applicant.
-SUNY Optometry will then forward contracts to program advisors at the affiliate institutions.
+Applicants who apply by the priority deadline and are accepted to the program must return their contract by September 30th.
+SUNY Optometry will then forward contracts to program advisors at affiliate institutions.